joewalker/gcli/docs/writing-commands.md

 ``lib/gcli/nls/strings.js``.
 Other string files can be added using the ``l10n.registerStringsSource(...)`` function.

+This method can be used both in Firefox and on the Web (see the help command for an example).
+However this method has the drawback that it will not work with DryIce built files until we fix bug 683844.

-### Default argument values
+## Default argument values

-This command requires the entry of the ``name`` parameter, so no type checking is required.
-This parameter can be made optional with the addition of a defaultValue to the parameter:
+The ``greet`` command requires the entry of the ``name`` parameter.
+This parameter can be made optional with the addition of a ``defaultValue`` to the
+parameter:

     gcli.addCommand({
       name: 'greet',